fenggo/I-ReaxFF/examples/example_fox/README.md

-## Training a machine learning model with atomic forces
+## Training machine learning model with atomic forces
 ![crystal structure and forces on atoms](fox7.png)
 ### 1. prepare data for the training